tobymao/sqlglot/CONTRIBUTING.md

 ## Submitting code changes
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

+Please keep PR's small and do your best to follow the conventions of the project.
+If you have a feature that requires a lot of code changes, please reach out to us on [Slack](https://tobikodata.com/slack) before making a PR.
+This will increase the chances of your PR getting in.

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.